MattBubernak/Presentation1_CSCI5828_Angular/presentation/Slide14_ServiceExample.md

 });
 ```
 The above code demonstrates how our ingredientsController is "injected" with the databaseService.
 It is then able to put the ingredients data into it's own scope, as $scope.ingredients.
-This may prompt you to ask, what's going on with those promises?
+This may prompt some question about the "promise" syntax.
 This will be answered in the upcoming slide.

 [previous](Slide13_BasicServices.md)    [next](Slide15_Promises.md)